safraeli/RL/Report.md

 * fc1_units=64, fc2_units=64

 There are two identical networks of that size.
 Namely, Local and Target.
-The networks are initilized identically.
-A Soft Update mechanizm transfers the information from the Local network to the Target network
+The networks are initialized identically.
+A Soft Update mechanism transfers the information from the Local network to the Target network
 The network optimizer is ADAM

-The netwroks are being updated using two (external) functions:
+The networks are being updated using two (external) functions:
 1. agent.step(state, action, reward, next_state, done).
-The step function also triggers the learn function (every UPDATE_EVERY stpes) which perfroms the soft update of the target network.
+The step function also triggers the learn function (every UPDATE_EVERY steps) which performs the soft update of the target network.

 2. agent.act(state, eps) The act function also triggers the train function for the local network